melaniecebula/dotfiles-1/README.md

      _____| / ___ ( (_| | |
     (_______\_____|\____|_|

+    #*I've made several changes to YADR to fit my style and own needs
+    # I have mostly moved everything from my old lazy dotfiles to the cleverly named dotfiles-1
     # Yet Another Dotfile Repo v1.1
     # Now with Prezto and Vundle!